Gauravsunil/safearth/README.md

 # How to Connect

 # Step1-
-First Connect your mongodb server
+Open backend folder and install all the packages using npm install and then run server.js file using npm start
 # Step2-
-Open backend folder and install all the packages using npm install and then run server.js file using npm start
+Once you connect your backend now open your folder Frontend and again install all the packages and run the react app using npm start

 # Step3-
-Once you connect your backend now open your folder Frontend and again install all the packages and run the react app using npm start
+now open your browser and run localhost:3000/ and you will land to login page

 # After All the Steps now you are on your way